 - Parmesan cheese for serving

-- Add the chicken broth, diced tomatoes, tomato sauce, and spices.
-Bring to a boil and then reduce the heat to a low simmer.
-Simmer for 20 minutes.
+- Add the chicken broth, diced tomatoes, tomato sauce, and spices to the sausage mixture and bring to a boil.
+Once bubbling, reduce the heat to a medium-low and simmer for 20 minutes.

-- Ladle the soup over chunks of cubed cheese and then top with fresh basil and grated Parmesan cheese, as desired.
+- Ladle the soup over chunks of cubed cheese and then top with grated Parmesan cheese, as desired.